 Paessler PRTG’s monitoring system keeps gathering data on your system and reporting back live statuses on all of your networking equipment, including server conditions.
 Any potential problems arising in any part of the system get reported to the console immediately.
 Those alerts can be customized, so you can specify your combination of errors and warnings that would make you sit up and take notice, rather than getting notified about low ink toner levels or other non-critical maintenance conditions.
 Those lesser problems don’t have to be discarded because you can direct different types of alerts to different team members.

 While all of this monitoring is going on, the network discovery process keeps you in the loop.
 So, any outages or performance problems get reflected on your various network maps.
 You don’t need to update the network inventory if you add, remove or move equipment because the monitor spots those changes and updates your network maps.

 The Nagios XI suite includes an autodiscovery module that will map all of your network for you and compile an inventory list.
-The mapping feature of Nagios XI has a really useful utility, which is that it will replay all of your network’s activity, showing traffic levels on a network map.
-This means that you can review periods of network congestions and watch as bottlenecks appear.
-This is a great tool for analyzing the system weaknesses because you can examine events over and over again, making sure that you understand exactly what happened.
+The mapping feature of Nagios XI has a handy utility, which is that it will replay all of your network’s activity, showing traffic levels on a network map.
+This means that you can review periods of network congestion and watch as bottlenecks appear.
+This is an excellent tool for analyzing the system weaknesses because you can examine events over and over again, making sure that you understand exactly what happened.